aws-samples/aws-modernization-with-exasol/content/4_TransformationVisualization/36_QuicksightAndExasolVisualize.md

 {{% notice info %}}
-If you wonder for the slower than expected query response time, please remember that the <i>CITIES</i> table is residing as a textual file in a S3 bucket and not in the database itself.
+If you wonder for the slower than expected query response time, please remember that the _CITIES_ table is residing as a textual file in a S3 bucket and not in the database itself.
 Querying this table requires an additional overhead, compared to querying a table stored in the database.
 {{% /notice %}}

-Again, select the same fields as before and click and the left side on <i>Insights</i>.
+Again, select the same fields as before and click and the left side on _Insights_.
 QuickSight will take a few moments and offer you adequate first analytical queries based on the selected fields.

 ![Insights](/images/quicksight/16b_QS_insights.png)